- Dr Kate Symons

 Guidance and Feedback Hours

-I have also taught in political ecology, human geography, marine systems and policies and geographies of development online, in person and in the field whilst based in the Institute of Geography.
+My teaching at the University of Edinburgh spans political ecology, human geography, marine systems and policies, and geographies of development, including online, in person and in the field.

 My current research focusses on blockchain and international development.
 I am interested in what new forms of digital exchange and value (especially blockchains, cryptocurrencies and smart contracts) mean for international development.
 I have been involved with two research projects in this area, OxChain (a major interdisciplinary project between the Universities of Edinburgh, Lancaster and Northumbria and Oxfam) as a Research Fellow, and Blockchain and the Global South, supported by the Edinburgh Futures Institute as Principal Investigator.